 We need to use stop losses, the only question is whether it will be mental or physical.

-If you can’t be watching your screen when your stop loss could potentially be hit, then you should place a physical order.
+If you won’t be watching your screen when your stop loss could potentially be hit, then you should place a physical order.
 Even if you can watch your screen all day, physically placing stop loss orders is still recommended.

 Some traders are scared that if they place a stop loss with a broker the broker will screw them by moving the price to the stop loss level causing a loss.
 This does happen, but it is no conspiracy.
 Had your order not been there, the price would have done the same thing.
 Getting stopped out is just part of trading.
-It happens to the best traders often 50% or more of the time…and yet the good traders still make money even with placing stop losses and having them get hit often.
+It happens to the best traders often 50% or more of the time…and yet the good traders still make good money even with placing stop losses and having them get hit often.

 Market or Limit Order Stop Loss